openharmony/docs/en/application-dev/ability/fa-serviceability.md

 ### Stopping a Service ability

   Once created, the Service ability keeps running in the background.
 The system does not stop or destroy it unless memory resources must be reclaimed.
-You can call **terminateSelf()** on a Service ability to stop it or call **stopAbility()** on another ability to stop the specified Service ability.
+You can call **terminateSelf()** on a Service ability to stop it.